SoerenHenning/Kjottbasaren/README.md

-# Computer Graphics Project
+# Kjøttbasaren

+A simple 3D scene of Bergen, Norway and the Kjøttbasaren with free and automatic navigation.
+Starting takes some time due to the large terrain file.

 Developed by Sören Henning and Zach Litzinger

-## New Features
+## Features

-* Terrain of Bergen, transformed to an .obj file (`terrain-importer/main.kt`)
+* 3D Terrain of the city Bergen
+* Model of the Kjøttbasaren building
+* Manual navigaton in x, y and z direction
 * Automatic navigation using composite Bezier curves
-* Skybox
-* Optional fog
-* Colors per height
-* **Important:** Project has to be compiled for **x64**.
-Otherwise not all textures are loaded properly.
-* Starting takes some time due to the large terrain file

-## Features

-* Moving in x, y and z direction
 * Horizontal and vertical rotation
-* Direction sunlight
+* Directional sunlight (on/off switch)
-* Headlight on top of the camera, modelled as a point light source with decreasing intensity
+* Headlight on top of the camera, modelled as a point light source with decreasing intensity (on/off switch)
-* Perspective and orthographic projection (no depth information in orthographic projection due to fact how orthographic projection is)
+* Perspective and orthographic projection
-* Per fragment shading with various effects (fog, black and white, linocut (similiar to toon), noise, vignette, normal highlighting, colors per height)
+* Per fragment shading with various effects (fog, black and white, linocut (similiar to toon), noise, vignette, normal highlighting, terrain colors per height)
 * Adjustable mix of material properties and textures
 * Objects imported as .obj files
 * Textures and material properties imported from .mtl files
+* Skybox included

 ## Navigation